Expansions of the interatomic potential for different boundary conditions and the transition to the thermodynamic limit: Physical consequences

 \section{Physical consequences}

-The above-presented analysis implies that the T-expansion is not exact for a system with boundaries.
-But it is usually applied namely to systems with boundaries.
+The above analysis implies that the T-expansion is not exact for a bounded system.
+But it is usually applied namely to bounded systems.
 The inaccuracy consists in that the T-expansion of the potential $U(|x_{1}-x_{2}|)$ yields the potential $U(|x_{1}-x_{2}|)+U(L_{x}-|x_{1}-x_{2}|)$ (in 1D).
-For a finite cyclic system, this feature will give no error in the solution, if the potential in a model is described by the right-hand side of formula (\ref{1}) (as usual, it is so), since the right-hand side gives the complete cyclic potential $U(|x_{1}-x_{2}|)+U(L_{x}-|x_{1}-x_{2}|)$.
-But the situation is different for a system with boundaries.
-Formula (\ref{1}) gives $U(|x_{1}-x_{2}|)+U(L_{x}-|x_{1}-x_{2}|)$, but there is no potential $U(L_{x}-|x_{1}-x_{2}|)$ in the system, and the transition from $U(|x_{1}-x_{2}|)$ to $U(|x_{1}-x_{2}|)+U(L_{x}-|x_{1}-x_{2}|)$ means the transition from a noncyclic complete potential of the system to a cyclic one.
+For a finite cyclic system, this feature will give no error in the solution, if the potential in a model is described by the right-hand side of the formula (\ref{1}) (that is usually the case), since the right-hand side of (\ref{1}) gives the complete cyclic potential $U(|x_{1}-x_{2}|)+U(L_{x}-|x_{1}-x_{2}|)$.
+But the situation is different for a bounded system.
+The formula (\ref{1}) gives $U(|x_{1}-x_{2}|)+U(L_{x}-|x_{1}-x_{2}|)$, but there is no potential $U(L_{x}-|x_{1}-x_{2}|)$ in the system, and the transition from $U(|x_{1}-x_{2}|)$ to $U(|x_{1}-x_{2}|)+U(L_{x}-|x_{1}-x_{2}|)$ means the transition from a noncyclic complete potential of the system to a cyclic potential.
 This changes the topology of the system.
-The indicated inaccuracy is small in the meaning that it concerns mainly atoms near the walls of a vessel (the image $U(L_{x}-|x_{1}-x_{2}|)$ is significant only in the case where one atom is located near one wall, and another atom is positioned near the opposite wall).
-But this inaccuracy is large in the meaning that it changes the topology of the whole interaction in the system, by making the system closed by the interaction.
-If the physics of the system is defined by separate atoms, this change should not manifest itself in the bulk properties, since the atom after the collision with a wall quickly ``forgets'' this wall, by moving inward the vessel and colliding with other atoms.
-But at very low temperatures (quantum fluids, quantum crystals, and quantum gases) the physics of the system is defined by collective oscillations.
-These oscillations occur in bulk, but they are modulated by the walls.
-In this way, the walls can affect the bulk properties.
-Two mechanisms were proposed for this effect \cite{zero-liquid}.
+Could this lead to an incorrect description of the many-particle system?
+The examples (A) and (B) above show that in the case of a long-range potential the answer is yes, but for a short-range potential rather no.